Skip to main content

 Imports

-• Demurrage clock commences at the first full day when container(s) is available for pick-up after vessel discharge.
+• The demurrage clock commences on the first full day when the container(s) is available for pick-up after vessel discharge.

 • Demurrage charges are incurred for containers stored on terminals after the end of the freetime period defined by tariff or service contract.

-• Specifically for the shipments being carried to and from the U.S.A. under ONE’s tariff terms for demurrage, demurrage charges will be assessed only on days when the pick-up facility gate is open for the cargo pick-up.
+• Specifically, for shipments being carried to and from the U.S.A. under ONE’s tariff terms for demurrage, demurrage charges will be assessed only on days when the pick-up facility gate is open for cargo pick-up.

 • A customer will be assessed for the demurrage charge at the ocean terminals when the delay is caused by a regulatory reason, including, but not limited to, action caused by or related to the U.S. Customs & Border Protection, Food and Drug Administration, United States Department of Agriculture, or any government or regulatory entity, agency, law, or rule.